advice from donors

-ova obscura is a study conducted with people who have donated eggs at a Canadian clinic since 2004.
-Between 2022-2023, our research team interviewed 53 egg donors (who had engaged in more than 130 donor cycles between them) about their experiences.
-This advice page, from donors to donors, is meant as a guide for folks considering eg donation.
-It contains sometimes conflicting advice, representing the diversity of experiences of the egg donors in our study.
+ova obscura is a study conducted with people who donated eggs at a Canadian clinic since 2004.
+Between 2022-2023, our research team interviewed 53 egg donors (who engaged in more than 130 donor cycles between them) about their experiences.

 If you have extra eggs and you’re not planning on using them, why not donate?
 It has the potential to be the greatest honour of your life.